 These two changes were agreed to.

+TD Tech asked the question of whether the Key Management Server support the source of third-party keys.

 In addition the meeting agree that the rapporteur would change all instances of HTTP-3 to HTTP-2 and HTTP-4 to HTTP-3.